digitalu/zalora-frontend-challenge/README.md

 - Upon click, I faked a API call to display a spinner
 - Upon success, checkmark is displayed.

-Zalora Global SCSS is installed as a submodule.
+Zalora Global SCSS is installed as a submodule so be sure to install those too.

 ```
+$ git clone --recursive git@github.com:digitalu/zalora-frontend-challenge.git
 $ npm install
 $ gulp serve
 ```